xshyamx/solo-docs/gloo/docs/user_guides/setup_options/multiple-gloo-installs.md

 In the default deployment scenario, a single deployment of the Gloo control plane and Envoy proxy are installed for the entire cluster.
 However, in some cases, it may be desirable to deploy multiple instances of the Gloo control plane and proxies in a single cluster.

-If multiple tenants or applications want control over their own instance of Gloo.
+This is useful when multiple tenants or applications want control over their own instance of Gloo.
 Some deployment scenarios may involve a Gloo-per-application architecture.
 Additionally, different Gloo instances living in their own namespace may be given different levels of RBAC permissions.

 In this document, we will review how to deploy multiple instances of Gloo to their own namespaces within a single Kubernetes cluster.